junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You got quite some new friends these years," John comments.

-"Wouldn't have made it all the way out till now without them," Dean answers.
+"Wouldn't have made it all the way out till now without them," Dean answers with controlled voice.

 Mary puts a hand on his shoulder, but her translucent hand goes directly past his body.
 Mary sighs, taking her hand back.
 "I'm so sorry, Dean.
 Sam.
 I can't imagine how much you've been through."